AlienKevin/TINotes/README.md

 # TINotes
 Notes management and viewing system built for TI graphing calculators.
 Users are able to store organized notes in a folder system in their TI calculators for reference later.
 You can use the graphic user interface to create files and folders and then TINotes will generate a script file for your TI calculators.
 You can easily send this file to your calculator and start viewing your notes.

+NOTE: As of currently, folder system is not supported but you can still create files.

 ## Set up
 1. Download or clone this repository
 2. Lauch the `index.html` file by double click in your favorite browser